5.4 UVIS Flat Fields

 5.4.3 Chip-Dependent Flats

 The quantum efficiencies of the two UVIS chips differ at wavelengths shorter than about 400 nm (see Section 5.4.1 of the WFC3 Instrument Handbook).
 Motivated by this difference, a chip-dependent approach to the photometric calibration was adopted in February 2016 to better track any changes with time as the two detectors age.
-Prior to this date, sensitivity offsets between chips were derived from stars in Omega Centauri dithered between UVIS1 and UVIS2, as described in Section 5.4.2, and these were corrected by calwf3 as part of the flat fielding step (FLATCORR).
+Prior to this date, sensitivity offsets between chips were derived from stars in Omega Centauri dithered between UVIS1 and UVIS2, as described in Section 5.4.2, and these were accounted for by calwf3 as part of the flat fielding step (FLATCORR).
 Photometric keywords such as PHOTFLAM, the inverse sensitivity, were then populated in the image header via the PHOTCORR photometry switch, where a single value of PHOTFLAM applied to both UVIS1 and UVIS2.

 For the majority of filters, the improvement in the chip-dependent flats is small and is primarily attributed to correcting for CTE losses in the star cluster data used to determine the L-flat.
 Figure 5.8 shows the ratio of the CTE-corrected L-flat to the 2011 L-flat for six broadband filters, where the total correction from the center to the edge of each chip is on average 0.6%.